 The Samsung Q70T sits in the middle of Samsung's 2020 4K QLED TV range, bringing pretty much all the high-end technical features you could want, but with a slightly less advanced panel, making it great value overall, and an impressive balance of quality and price.

-But what really tempts us is that Samsung has still filled this set with high-end tech, including next-gen gaming features.
-The Q70T supports the Variable Refresh Rate and 4K at 120fps features of the PS5 and Xbox Series X, and when combined with ultra-low latency in its gaming mode (which it will switch to automatically when you fire up a console), this is the best gaming TV option for this price overall.
-That said, the Sony XH9005 sometimes dips to this price on offer, and that offers slightly better image quality overall with all the same features, so on occasions when they're the same price, that would be our choice.
+Samsung has still filled this set with high-end tech, including next-gen gaming features.
+The Q70T supports the Variable Refresh Rate and 4K at 120fps features of the PS5 and Xbox Series X, and when combined with ultra-low latency in its gaming mode (which it will switch to automatically when you fire up a console), this becomes a great choice for gamers.
+The downside is that it only has one HDMI 2.1 port, compared to two on the Sony XH90 or LG BX.

 You wouldn’t know to look at it, but the HX800 series is one of Panasonic’s most affordable LED ranges.
 You wouldn’t know it from a glance at the spec-sheet, either: the TX-58HX800 may only be an edge-lit design rather than feature the local dimming of its pricier stable-mates, but it holds a full hand of HDR compatibility, up to and including HDR10+ and Dolby Vision.